john-cd/rust_howto/bk/src/categories/gui/other_gui.md

 [![druid][c-druid-badge]][c-druid] [![druid-crates.io][c-druid-crates.io-badge]][c-druid-crates.io] [![druid-github][c-druid-github-badge]][c-druid-github] [![druid-lib.rs][c-druid-lib.rs-badge]][c-druid-lib.rs]{{hi:druid}}{{hi:Toolkit}}{{hi:Gui}}{{hi:Ui}}[![cat-gui][cat-gui-badge]][cat-gui]{{hi:GUI}}

 `druid` is a data-first Rust-native UI design toolkit (experimental).
-Druid is a relatively mature alternative to Iced / Slint, however it has been discontinued in favour of Xilem, so its use for new projects is discouraged.
+Druid is a relatively mature alternative to Iced / Slint, however it has been discontinued in favor of Xilem, so its use for new projects is discouraged.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}